Volumes spurt at Aster DM Healthcare Ltd counter

-Aster DM Healthcare Ltd registered volume of 96088 shares by 10:51 IST on BSE, a 2.56 fold spurt over two-week average daily volume of 37529 shares
+Aster DM Healthcare Ltd registered volume of 32.41 lakh shares by 14:19 IST on NSE, a 9.15 fold spurt over two-week average daily volume of 3.54 lakh shares

-Indian Railway Catering & Tourism Corporation Ltd, K E C International Ltd, JK Lakshmi Cement Ltd, Divis Laboratories Ltd are among the other stocks to see a surge in volumes on BSE today, 04 March 2022.
+TCNS Clothing Co.
+Ltd, Ujjivan Financial Services Ltd, V-Guard Industries Ltd, CEAT Ltd are among the other stocks to see a surge in volumes on NSE today, 04 March 2022.

 Powered by Capital Market - Live News